Bumblebee Facts & Information

 Using insecticide dusts or liquid sprays.
 Dust formulations applied at the nest entrance typically work best.
 While the nest opening should be sealed, wait until you do not see any bumblebees entering or exiting the nest.

-Orkin technicians are trained to help manage bees of all kinds.
-Since every home or property is different, the Orkin technician will design a unique treatment program for your situation
+Orkin Pros are trained to help manage bees of all kinds.
+Since every home or property is different, the Orkin Pro will design a unique treatment program for your situation

 Behavior, Diet & Habits